How to Measure for an English Saddle

 Extra Wide 8”

-How to Test the Fit of an English Saddle
+How to test the fit of an English saddle

-Best English Saddle Brands
+Best English saddle brands

-It’s a good idea to try a number of different saddles by various manufacturers to determine which is right for you.
+The best brand for an English saddle is a personal preference.
+It’s a good idea to try several different saddles by various manufacturers to determine which is right for you.

 You might also like:

-2 Responses
+2 comments

 Do u use same Sz English as western